(Redirected from Tetras)

 - Their main behaviour seems to be roaming around, scanning things with their bodies and with tools, and then exploring more areas.

 - They have defended themselves in a few different ways.
 Although they have not initiated an attack on anyone

 - Their primary defense seems to be to get out of the way.
 They are astonishingly good at dodging projectiles.

 - They also have thick quills blanketing their more vital areas, which act like bullet proof vests.
 Well at least at low calibers.

 - They climb like mofos too, making them very hard to grab.
 Four arms and two powerful trunks do not make attackers happy.

 - They have been witnessed using targeted high frequency sonic blasts to confuse and disorient humans.

 - Oh, and they can lash out with their trunks with high magnetic fields activated and snatch weapons away from attackers.

-- Those magnetic fields allow them to hang from a flat metallic services easily.
-They can't warm up them as well.
+- Those magnetic fields allow them to hang from many metallic surfaces easily.
+They can climb up them as well, pushing up with the bottom trunk while pulling up with the top one.
 The trunks are fully prehensile and capable of lifting the entire weight of a Tetra.